Photograph by Việt H. Nguyễn

-Nic Annette Miller is an interdisciplinary contemporary artist whose installations use woodcut relief prints, sculpture, and mixed media to explore environmental themes and relationships that push the boundaries of printmaking and paper.
-Incorporating video and poetry that reflect Miller’s multilingualism, the overall use of craft becomes a platform for storytelling and nostalgia that centers on flora, fauna, food, and fondness.
+Nic Annette Miller is an interdisciplinary artist whose installations use woodcut relief prints, sculpture, and mixed media to explore environmental and cultural themes that push the boundaries of printmaking and paper.
+Incorporating video and poetry that reflect Miller’s multilingualism, the overall use of craft becomes a platform for storytelling that centers on flora, fauna, food, and fondness.
+She has shown at Oklahoma Contemporary, Philbrook Museum of Art, 108 Contemporary, Artspace at Untitled, Print Center of New York, Abrons Art Center, and MoMA PS1.

 For further information please contact: